TitanTsai/JS-Daily-Project/README.md

 # About
 Playground for my daily JS practice.
-Plans to do a simple component everyday, what is done by now:
+Plans to do a simple component everyday, what is done so far:

 Day 1.
 Simple Calculator

 Day 2.
 Task List
 Day 3.
 Task List color support
 Day 4.
 Simple Carousel